elysiajs/documentation/docs/essential/best-practice.md

 This approach provide several benefits:
 1. Allow us to name a model and provide auto-completion.
-2. Modify schema for later usage, or perform [remapping](/patterns/remapping.html#remapping).
+2. Modify schema for later usage, or perform a [remap](/essential/handler.html#remap).
 3. Show up as "models" in OpenAPI compliance client, eg. Swagger.
 4. Improve TypeScript inference speed as model type will be cached during registration.